GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/06.351-360/02.Freedom-in-Christ/docs.md

 ---
+title: |
-title: 352.
-Freedom in Christ
+    352. Freedom in Christ - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 352.
+Freedom in Christ.
+Conq'ring kings their titles take From the foes they captive make; Jesus, by a nobler deed, From the thousands He hath freed.
+Yes; none other Name is giv'n Unto mortals under heav'n, Which can make the dead arise, And exalt them to the skies.
+    keywords:  |
-    keywords: Christ in Song, Freedom in Christ, Conq&#039;ring kings their titles take,
+        Christ in Song, adventhymnals, advent hymnals, Freedom in Christ, Conq'ring kings their titles take.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 352. FREEDOM IN CHRIST
+####  Christ in Song,

 ```txt
 1.